How to Record and Edit Your First Online CoursePlatform Review

 Editing an online course video lesson - full process

-The full editing process goes like this: start by adding your intro to the beginning of the video.
+Yes, you need the best video editing tool to make your online course stand out.
+The full editing process with Screenflow goes like this: start by adding your intro to the beginning of the video.

 Next, you want to adjust the canvas size of the recording, in order to fit a given resolution and form factor, typically 16:9 for most videos.